aalamu/localizer/README.md

 - Retrieve localized messages from `Localizer` beans.
 - Support multiple locales for general, response, and error messages.
 - Simplified error handling with localized messages.
-- Seamless integration with custom `ApiResponse` and `ApiException` classes for APIs.
+- Seamless integration with custom `LocalizedResponse` and `LocalizedException` classes for APIs.
 - Easily localize exceptions and API responses.

 You can also read [A Guide to Localizing and Internationalizing Your Java App with Localizer](https://medium.com/@aalamu/a-guide-to-localizing-and-internationalizing-your-java-app-with-localizer-58f6ac7af900)